liferay/liferay-frontend-projects/CONTRIBUTING.md

 The release policy is to always release all packages in the monorepo, whether they have been modified or not.

-To release a new version run `yarn release` in the `master` branch of the upstream repo (not your fork).
-This is necessary since lerna adds tags and pushes commits directly to the upstream repo.
+To release a new version run `yarn release` in the `master` branch.
+The script will attempt to locate the appropriate Git remote corresponding to [the "liferay" organization on GitHub](https://github.com/liferay), and fall back to Lerna's default, the `origin` remote as a last resort.

 Make sure the local "master" branch is up-to-date: